 Avery 202, Pullman campus

-Chair and Professor, D. Potts; Regents Professor, D. Lee; Professors, N. Bell, T. Butler, D. Campbell, P. Chilson, K. Christen, R. Christopher, R. Eddy, D. Grigar, W. Hamlin, M. Hanly, T. Lewis, M. Mays, S. Ross, C. Siegel; Associate Professors, A. Boyd, M. Edwards, J. Hegglund, D. Hellegers, L. McAuley, P. Narayanan, A. Oforlea, W. Olson, N. Shahani, J. Staggers, P. Thoma, R. Whitson; Assistant Professors, J. Phelps-Hillen, P. Wilde; Scholarly Professors, M. Delahoyde, L. Levy; Scholarly Associate Professors, J. Barber, V. Cozza, L. Hunter, K. Robertson, L. Russo, M. Sciachitano; Scholarly Assistant Professors, G. Escalera, B. Fry, R. Goodrich, A. Plemons, E. Siler; Professors Emeriti, P. Brians, J. Burbick, W. Condon, P. Ericsson, T. Faulkner, D. Gillespie, L. Gordon, A. Hammond, D. Hughes, R. Johnson, W. Johnson, G. Kennedy, N. Kiessling, A. Kuo, R. Law, S. Linden, B. Monroe, T. Reed, B. Sitko, J. Taylor.
+Chair and Professor, D. L. Potts; Regents Professor, D. Lee; Professors, N. Bell, T. Butler, D. Campbell, P. Chilson, R. Christopher, R. Eddy, D. Grigar, W. Hamlin, M. Hanly, D. Hellegers, T. Lewis, M. Mays, P. Narayanan, N. Shahani, C. Siegel, P. Thoma; Associate Professors, A. Boyd, M. Edwards, J. Hegglund, L. McAuley, A. Oforlea, W. Olson, J. Staggers, R. Whitson; Assistant Professors, J. Phelps-Hillen, P. Wilde; Scholarly Professors, M. Delahoyde, L. Levy, K. Robertson; Scholarly Associate Professors, V. Cozza, L. Hunter, L. Russo, M. Sciachitano, K. Watts; Scholarly Assistant Professors, G. Escalera, B. Fry, R. Goodrich, C. McGill, E. Siler, M. Thomas, L. Westerfield; Professors Emeriti, P. Brians, J. Burbick, W. Condon, P. Ericsson, T. Faulkner, D. Gillespie, L. Gordon, A. Hammond, D. Hughes, R. Johnson, W. Johnson, G. Kennedy, N. Kiessling, A. Kuo, R. Law, S. Linden, B. Monroe, T. Reed, S. Ross, B. Sitko, J. Taylor; Retired Professor, V. Villanueva.

 Students who are preparing to teach English in the public schools of Washington should examine the summary of requirements for majors and minors listed in the Department of Teaching and Learning in this catalog, and they should confer with the College of Education concerning the requirements for certification.